ykjit/yk/src/contributing/prs.md

      that does not mean that every pull request should be merged: for example, a pull request which simply changes code to your preferred style is not only not useful but may cause problems for other people working in parallel.
-However, porting the code to a little used platform probably is often useful (provided it doesn't cause undue problems for more widely used platforms).
+However, porting the code to a little used platform is often useful (provided it doesn't cause undue problems for more widely used platforms).

 ## The pull request process in yk repositories